AM ucho [M12]

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Significant importance in modern technologies – are used in computer drives, electric motors, medical apparatus or very modern machines.
+- Significant importance in advanced technologically fields – are used in computer drives, electric drive mechanisms, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Health risk to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the context of child safety.
-Additionally, tiny parts of these products can hinder the diagnostic process after entering the body.
+- Health risk arising from small pieces of magnets pose a threat, if swallowed, which becomes significant in the aspect of protecting young children.
+It's also worth noting that miniscule components of these magnets have the potential to hinder the diagnostic process after entering the body.

 Dust and powder from neodymium magnets are flammable.